 MacNeill went to St Enda’s once more, to meet with an unrepentant Pearse, who almost gloated over how the wool had been pulled over O’Neill’s eyes, allegedly claiming that the IRB had used MacNeill’s name for all it had been worth, and there was nothing the nominal head of the Volunteers could now do to stop the rising.
 Any pretence of trying to cobble together a common front was dropped.

-MacNeill disagreed.
+MacNeill disagreed with Pearse’s assessment.
 That night he issued orders, through colleagues like the O’Rahilly and in the pages of the Irish Independent, cancelling all Volunteer manoeuvres planned for the Sunday.
 This action has become a touchstone for debate on MacNeill’s legacy, with some, most notably Constance Markiewicz, ready to declare MacNeill a traitor for doing so.
 But we should, perhaps, judge his actions with more sympathy: MacNeill had been ready to support a rebellion, as long as he felt it actually had a chance of succeeding.
 With the German arms gone, this no longer seemed possible.
-The idea that some manner if perfect plan was scuttled as a result of his action is nonsense: as we have seen, the plans for the Rising were not all that great to begin with.
+The idea that some manner of perfect plan was scuttled as a result of his action is nonsense: as we have seen, the plans for the Rising were not all that great to begin with.

 On Sunday the 23rd the military committee met in Liberty Hall, headquarters of the ITGWU, and debated what to do next.
 Despite MacNeill’s orders a substantial enough amount of men had turned up for “manoeuvres” in the expectation of a rebellion starting, but plenty had stayed at home.
 Against the wishes of Tom Clarke, it was agreed to postpone the start of the rebellion one day, with new orders to be sent out confirming MacNeill’s cancellation and moving the start time to the following day.
 Those who did stand ready to begin an uprising went home disappointed: many would not turn up the next day, particularly outside of Dublin.